firesidefiction/firesidefiction.github.io/about.md

-﻿---
+---
 layout: about
-title: AboutFireside Fiction Company
+title: About Fireside Fiction Company
 permalink: /about/
 ---